SangamSrivastav/ETH-PROOF/README.md

   Functions used in the code:

-  1. mint(address _add, uint _value)
+  1. mint(address _add, uint _value):
   The mint function allows the creation of new tokens.
-The function increases the total supply and credits the specified address with the minted tokens.
+The function increases the total supply and increase the specified address with the minted tokens.

   Parameters:

-   _add: The address to receive the newly minted tokens.
+  1.  _add: The address to receive the newly minted tokens.
-  _value: The number of tokens to mint.
+  2.  _value: The number of tokens to mint.

   2. burn(address _add, uint _value)
      The burn function allows the destruction of tokens.
 The function decreases the total supply and deducts the specified address by the burnt tokens, provided the address has enough balance.